aruffj/p4g_school_hints/README.md

 September:
 * 9/1 - Hunting with a bow would also be good practice.
 And you'd get the venison from all kind of wild animals as a bonus! - Hey [MC] No zoning out!
+* 9/5 - A haiku consists of five, then seven, then five syllables.
+Let's see... - Detective in town; the brisk fall is comming soon; carefree was this town. - Just a small haiku about our situation.
+All right, now why don't I test the waters with a kigo-related question?
+* 9/17 - **LINE CHANGED TO:** War is one of them.
+And it doesn't matter how long or short is.
+30 years or 40 minutes: War never changes. - Here is a question for miss Chie...
+No, [MC].
+* 9/20 - ´My grandmother is over 90 - so a nonagenarian - but she still gets out and sweats by playing gateball! - [...] - ...Oh, [MC]!
+Let's see if our city boy was attentive!

+October:
+* 10/4  - **LINE CHANGED TO:** By the way the word "anchor" was originally used in a different track-and-field sport _involving a rope_.
+* 10/11 - **LINE CHANGED TO:** Napoleon went on many military campaigns, and had needed something to _contain the food for his soldiers._ - He held a competition to invent containers made out of gla...
+No, [MC] would you stand up, please?
+* 10/12 - **LINE CHANGED TO:** Do you know which round, white vegetable was used to make the first jack-o'-lanterns?

 ## ToDo:
 * September to January Texts